alexcoelhohere/langfuse-llm-support-assistant/README.md

-# 🧾 LLM-Powered Support Assitant
+# 🧾 LLM-Powered Support Assistant

 This project uses **GPT-4o** and **Langfuse** to automatically summarize and categorize customer support tickets.
 It's designed to help support teams onboard agents faster, improve triage, and build datasets for future training and QA workflows.